-Another curiosity is the ball of orange between the windows over St. Peter’s tomb, which was not visible when the photo was taken, since the day had been cloudy and rainy.
-We saw the eight foot white alabaster dove, no burst of light.
+Another curiosity is the ball of orange between the windows over St. Peter’s tomb, which was not visible when the photo was taken, since, especially, the day had been cloudy and rainy.
+Barbara and John had seen the eight foot white alabaster dove, but no burst of light, as seen in the photo.
 This orange ball has been explained by religious leaders as the Holy Spirit.

-We have no scientific explanation for John’s photo, just awe for capturing a miracle.
-We do believe, however, that John took this photo for a reason.
+There is no scientific explanation for John’s photo, just awe for his capturing a miracle.
+Barbara and John do believe, however, that John took this photo for a reason.

 May this picture lift your spirit, heart, and faith, as it has ours.